co-ode-owl-plugins/owldoc/README.md

 Installation
 ------------
-By default OWLViz comes together with Protégé installation bundle.
+By default OWLDoc comes together with Protégé installation bundle.
 Any new release of the plugin will be automatically updated using Protégé auto-update mechanism.

 The OWLDoc plugin offers two features: (1) exporting HTML pages and (2) window viewing within Protégé.
 The page rendering will provide all the neccessary links for resource navigation of your ontology.